sterlingphoenix/touchphat-stream/README.md

 *However*.

 * Setting up a PI Zero is slightly more complex than a "regular" PI.
-  * The thing has no standard USB ports, so if you want to use a keyboard you need a USB2Go dongle, or to setup Ethernet-over-USB by editing stuff on the MicroSD card before booting it up, or setting up WiFi on the MicroSD card before booting it up, or use a USB Ethernet dongle... etc. There are guides todoing all this, but it's a pain in the butt.
+  * The thing has no standard USB ports, so if you want to use a keyboard you need a USB2Go dongle, or to setup Ethernet-over-USB by editing stuff on the MicroSD card before booting it up, or setting up WiFi on the MicroSD card before booting it up, or use a USB Ethernet dongle... etc. There are guides to doing all this, but it's a pain in the butt.
 If you _are_ going to try, a USB2Go dongle is probably the simplest way.
 * It has no standard HDMI port either, for that matter.
 So you need a Mini HDMI to HDMI adapter. that's "mini", not "micro".
 Because why not have different standards with names that are basically synonyms.
 * You need GPIO headers to connect the Touch pHAT, which the PI Zero doesn't usually come with.
 So either solder them on, or buy one with headers pre-soldered.
 You may as well solder them because you have to solder the headers on the Touch pHAT, anyway.
 * You need to be online, which means you need the PI Zero W, or (again) a USB Ethernet dongle.